Medical Policy: 02.04.62

-BCR/ABL1 qualitative testing for the presence of the fusion gene may be considered medically necessary for diagnosis of chronic myeloid leukemia, lymphoblastic lymphoma, acute myeloid leukemia, and acute lymphocytic leukemia.
+BCR/ABL1 qualitative testing for the presence of the fusion gene may be considered medically necessary for diagnosis of chronic myeloid leukemia (CML) and acute lymphoblastic leukemia (ALL).

 BCR/ABL1 testing at baseline prior to initiation of treatment and at appropriate intervals during therapy may be considered medically necessary for monitoring treatment response and remission.